Frdnspnzr/use-data/README.md

 The useData hook returns the following properties:

-- `loading`: Boolean indicating if the data is currently loading.
+- `isLoading`: Boolean indicating if the data is currently loading.
+- `isError`: Boolean indicating if there was an error with fetching the data.
 - `data`: The actual data returned by the queryFn.
+- `error`: Information about what went wrong (or undefined if everything is okay).

 ### useMutatingData(queryKey, queryFn, mutationFn)